 Making Bodies Better

 The philosophy of using food as medicine has been around for a long time.
 Cultures from around the world have adhered to this practice for centuries.
-Food’s primary purpose is nutrition, providing different minerals, vitamins, enzymes, antioxidants, carbohydrates, fats and proteins needed by our bodies to function at an optimum level.
+Food’s primary purpose is nutrition, providing different minerals, vitamins, enzymes, antioxidants, carbohydrates, fats and proteins for our bodies to function at an optimum level.
 Food has also been known to help the body heal itself.
 Proper nutrition is the fuel that maintains, cleanses and regenerates our bodies.
 There are several pantry items that can enhance the flavor of our food as well as help heal our bodies.

-GINGER ROOT This is said to alleviate nausea, morning sickness, motion sickness, indigestion and bloating.
+Ginger can help alleviate nausea, morning sickness, motion sickness, indigestion and bloating.
 Research also shows that a daily dose of ginger extract can actually help reduce inflammation and the pain from osteoarthritis.

-TURMERIC Turmeric has anti-inflammatory, pain killing and liver detoxing capabilities.
+Turmeric has anti-inflammatory, pain killing and liver detoxing capabilities.
 It is a natural antiseptic and antibacterial agent.
 It enhances the immune system.